fnyaung/Fablix-2021/README.md

 - Project 3:
     - Hyejin Kim worked on task 1 to 6.
     - Faustina Nyaung worked on task 7

+- Project 4:
+    - Hyejin Kim and Faustina Nyaung both worked on Task 1
+    - Hyejin Kim worekd on Login and Movie List Page on android
+    - Faustina Nyaung worked on Extra Credit and Single Movie Page on android

 ### To run this project:
 1. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/cs122b-spring21-team-11.git`